Emanuesson/gdv/README.md

 General Information
 ===================

-This is Gdv version 0.7.2.
 Gdv is a graphical library, that adds some functionality to the GTK+-library to present and visualize scientific and generally all kind of data.

 Status
 ======